Do you have any questions or concerns? Contact Katie Buhts at 502-767-7974 or [email protected] for assistance!

 Other New Business

 There being no further business, Lynn Grossman made a motion to adjourn.
-Tom Sheffer seconded the motion.
+Tom Sheffer seconded the

 Rollcall Vote